Recognizing (and dumping) Toxic Relationships

 Recognizing Toxic Relationships

 Toxic relationships can, and will, impact you one way or another.
 A common side effect of an unhealthy relationship is stress.
-Chronic stress can take on real, physical manifestations as well as mental anguish.
+Chronic stress can take on actual physical manifestations as well as mental anguish.
 Over a course of time, chronic stress can lead to complicated health issues.

 Chronic stress can cause: